headgraphic

 • High-school student Rishab Jain – RSI Scholar

-MIT - MSEAS Group - August 2022
+MIT - MSEAS Group (Mentors: W.H.
+Ali and A. Gupta) - August 2022

 Congratulations to Rishab Jain for completing his RSI summer report and presentation on “GlioMod: Spatiotemporal-Aware Glioblastoma Multiforme Tumor Growth Modeling with Deep Encoder-Decoder Networks."
 At MSEAS, Rishab proposed an encoder-decoder neural network model, GlioMod, which aims to learn spatiotemporal features of tumor concentration and brain geometry for personalized therapeutic planning.
 As a visiting high school student from Westview High School (Portland, OR), Rishab successfully completed his 2022 summer research with the MSEAS group at MIT.